Key Takeaways

 Choose a Company Name

-In addition to submitting the company name, the applicant must specify the activities the business intends to engage in using the relevant Singapore Standard Industrial Classification (“SSIC”) Code (“SSIC”) One company is allowed up to a maximum of 2 SSIC codes consisting of one Primary SSIC code, which is mandatory and one Secondary SSIC code, which is optional.
+In addition to submitting the company name, the applicant must specify the activities the business intends to engage in using the relevant Singapore Standard Industrial Classification (“SSIC”) Code.
+One company is allowed a maximum of 2 SSIC codes, consisting of one mandatory Primary SSIC code and one optional secondary SSIC code.

-Once the name has been approved, the applicant can proceed to incorporate the company.
-This must occur within 120 days from the date of name approval.
+Once the name has been approved, the applicant must proceed with the company registration process within 120 days from the date of approval.
+Otherwise, the name will no longer be reserved.

 Note that your naming application may be referred to other Singapore Government agencies in specific industries.
 For example, when incorporating a real estate agency, applications will be forwarded to the Council for Estate Agencies.
 Similarly, applications for educational centres will be reviewed by the Ministry of Education (MOE).
 This additional review process typically takes between 7 to 14 working days.